TheCellule/python-bleson/README.rst

 You may need to run 'pip3' with sudo on your platform, You may need to run 'python' for python3 on your platform.
 (Windows)

+*Important: You must use pip v9.0 or newer to be able to install bleson's precompiled native components ('wheels') on Mac and Windows.*

 Install
 =======